jeffreystoke/winsock-jni/README.md

 ## Note

-- support Windows Platform only
+- Windows Platform only
-- support VisualCpp toolchain only
+- VisualCpp for native toolchain only

 ## LICENSE